x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ## Step 1: Download the migration scripts

-1. Download all scripts and supporting files from [Exchange 2013/2016 Public Folders Migration Scripts](https://go.microsoft.com/fwlink/p/?linkid=844893).
+1. Download all scripts and supporting files from [Exchange 2013/2016/2019 Public Folders Migration Scripts](https://go.microsoft.com/fwlink/p/?linkid=844893).

 2. Save the scripts to the local computer on which you'll be running PowerShell.
 For example, C:\PFScripts.
 Make sure all scripts are saved in the same location.

 The scripts and files you're downloading are:

 - `Sync-ModernMailPublicFolders.ps1` This script synchronizes mail-enabled public folder objects between your Exchange on-premises environment and Office 365.
-You'll run this script on an Exchange 2016 server.
+You'll run this script on an Exchange 2016 or Exchange 2019 server.

 - `SyncModernMailPublicFolders.strings.psd1` This support file is used by the Sync-ModernMailPublicFolders.ps1 script and should be downloaded to the same location.

 - `Export-ModernPublicFolderStatistics.ps1` This script creates the folder name-to-folder size and deleted item size mapping file.
-You'll run this script on the Exchange 2016 server.
+You'll run this script on the Exchange 2016 or Exchange 2019 server.

 - `Export-ModernPublicFolderStatistics.strings.psd1` This support file is used by the Export-ModernPublicFolderStatistics.ps1 script and should be downloaded to the same location.

 - `ModernPublicFolderToMailboxMapGenerator.ps1` This script creates the public folder-to-mailbox mapping file by using the output from the Export-ModernPublicFolderStatistics.ps1 script.
-You'll run this script on an Exchange 2016 server.
+You'll run this script on an Exchange 2016 or Exchange 2019 server.

 - `ModernPublicFolderToMailboxMapGenerator.strings.psd1` This support file is used by the ModernPublicFolderToMailboxMapGenerator.ps1 script and should be downloaded to the same location.

 - `SetMailPublicFolderExternalAddress.ps1` This script updates the `ExternalEmailAddress` of mail-enabled public folders in your on-premises environment to that of their Exchange Online counterparts, so that emails addressed to your mail-enabled public folders post-migration are properly routed to Exchange Online.
-You need to run this script on an Exchange 2016 server.
+You need to run this script on an Exchange 2016 or Exchange 2019 server.

 - `SetMailPublicFolderExternalAddress.strings.psd1` This support file is used by the Create-PublicFolderMailboxesForMigration.ps1 script and should be downloaded to the same location.